Andrew G. Schopler: Career

-He has served in the United States Army Reserve and California Army National Guard since 2014.
+Military service

+Schopler has served in the California Army National Guard since 2014, holding the rank of major.
+In 2018, he deployed to Afghanistan as part of his duties as a Judge Advocate General (JAG) officer for Special Operations Command North (SOCNORTH), a Green Beret unit.
+During this deployment, he worked on special operations across Afghanistan and was awarded the Bronze Star Medal for his service.

+Beginning in 2021, Schopler was involved in Operation North Star, aiding in the evacuation of U.S. citizens and at-risk Afghan allies from Afghanistan.
+His military commendations include the Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, Army Reserve Components Achievement Medal (with Bronze Oak Leaf Cluster), National Defense Service Medal, Afghanistan Campaign Medal (with Bronze Star Device), Global War on Terrorism Service Medal, Armed Forces Reserve Medal (with "M" Device), Army Service Ribbon, Non-Article 5 NATO Medal, California State Service Ribbon, and the Parachutist Badge.

 Federal judicial service

-Schopler served as United States magistrate judge of the Southern District of California from September 30, 2016 to March 10, 2023.
+Schopler served as United States Magistrate Judge of the Southern District of California from September 30, 2016 to March 10, 2023.

-On July 14, 2022, President Joe Biden nominated Schopler to serve as a United States district judge of the same court.
+On July 14, 2022, President Joe Biden nominated Schopler to serve as a United States District Judge of the same court.
 His nomination received the support of Senators Alex Padilla and Dianne Feinstein.
 President Biden nominated Schopler to the seat vacated by Judge Larry Alan Burns, who assumed senior status on January 22, 2021.
 On December 13, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On January 3, 2023, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2023.
 On February 9, 2023, his nomination was reported out of committee by a 15–6 vote.
 On March 7, 2023, the Senate invoked cloture on his nomination by a 57–39 vote.
 His nomination was confirmed later that day by a 56–39 vote.
 He received his judicial commission on March 10, 2023.